The Best Chocolate In Under The Radar Places

 Modica

 Where to stay: The towns of Modica and Ragusa are within a 20-minute drive of each other.
-Casa Giardina is oozing with Italian charm, modern bathrooms and fantastic views.
-Staying in Ragusa at the Relais Antica Badia will give you more options for restaurants, shops and see the old and new of both cities.
+Stay in a one-bedroom apartment close to the center at (my namesake) Casa Tiffany in Modica.
+Or stay in Ragusa at the Relais Antica Badia will give you more options for restaurants, and shops, and see the old and new of both cities.

 Comis Ice Café, Catania Sicily